ros2/design/articles/execute_process_refactor.md

 #### Constructor

-These parameters are drawn from the shared parameters of the current `launch_ros.actions.Node` and `launch_ros.descriptions.ComposableNode`.
+These parameters are drawn from the shared parameters of the current `launch_ros.actions.Node` and `launch_ros.descriptions.ComposableNode`, and introduces a new collection of `traits`, described in following classes.

 | Argument       | Description                                                  |
 | -------------- | ------------------------------------------------------------ |